Professor Tomás (Tom) Daly is an academic and consultant in the area of democracy-building, public law, and human rights.

 TG Daly and D Samararatne (eds), Democratic Consolidation and Constitutional Endurance in Asia and Africa: Comparing Uneven Pathways (Oxford University Press, 2024).

-TG Daly and Wojciech Sadurski (eds), Democracy 2020: Assessing Constitutional Decay, Breakdown, and Renewal Worldwide (International Association of Constitutional Law, Conference e-book, 2020).
+TG Daly and W Sadurski (eds), Democracy 2020: Assessing Constitutional Decay, Breakdown, and Renewal Worldwide (International Association of Constitutional Law, Conference e-book, 2020).

 (with Dinesha Samararatne), ‘Decolonising Comparative Constitutional Law (and Democratisation Studies)?’ in TG Daly and D Samararatne (eds), Democratic Consolidation and Constitutional Endurance in Asia and Africa: Comparing Uneven Pathways (Oxford University Press, 2024).